EVOKE: Emotion Vocabulary Of Korean and English: Dataset Analysis and Evaluation

 \subsection{Annotation Results}

-A total of 819 Korean words (602 adjectives, 217 verbs) and 923 English words (678 adjectives, 245 verbs) were annotated, a subset of words from the translation dataset selected after accounting for discrepancies in part-of-speech coding.
+A total of 819 Korean words (602 adjectives, 217 verbs) and 923 English words (678 adjectives, 245 verbs) were annotated.\footnote{Discrepancies between the number of words annotated and those included in the translational mappings arose from post-hoc corrections to part-of-speech coding and translation mappings.}

 Annotation criteria differed by part of speech, which made averaging results across adjectives and verbs infeasible.
-We thus report results for adjectives, which constitute the largest portion of the dataset, and use all criteria (see 4.3 for details).
-Results for verbs are provided in the Appendix.
+We thus report results for adjectives, which constitute the largest portion of the dataset, and use all criteria (see Section~\ref{sec:annot_criteria} for details).
+Results of verb annotations are provided in Appendix~\ref{sec:annot_verb_result}, and \cref{fig_pairwise_kappa_eng_verb,fig_pairwise_kappa_kor_verb,fig_annotation_trend_verb}.